shanilerosh/amazon-clone/README.md

 # Tech/framework used

+* React
+* Firebase
+* Stripe
+* Matial-UI

+🚀 🚀 Build Instructions / How to start the project

 ---

-▪ React
-▪ Firebase
-▪ Stripe
-▪ Matial-UI

-🚀 🚀 Build Instructions / How to start the project

-1.)
-Downloard/clone the Contributor branch of the repository 2.)
-Open terminal/command prompt
+* Downloard/clone the Contributor branch of the repository
+* Open terminal/command prompt
-3.) cd (change directory) in to the project folder
+* cd (change directory) in to the project folder
-4.)
-Run npm install in your terminal
+* Run npm install in your terminal
-5.)
-Run npm start to run on React Front End
+* Run npm start to run on React Front End
-6.)
-Open another terminal and navigate to functions folder 7.)
-Run firebase emulators:start to start the firebase server
+* Open another terminal and navigate to functions folder
+* Run firebase emulators:start to start the firebase server

 Open your browser and navigate to http://localhost:3000/ Vola